Player ratings: How did Man United and Barcelona fare?

 Luis Suarez

-Barcelona substitutes: Coutinho for Vidal ’65, Arthur for Roberto ’66, Busquets for Alena ’90.

-Man United substitutes: Lukaku for Martial ’68, Dalot for Lingard ’74, Rashford for Pereira ’85.
+Man United substitutes: Martial for Diogo Dalot ’65, Rashford for Romelu Lukaku ’73, Lingard for Alexis Sanchez ’80.

+Barcelona substitutes: Roberto for Nélson Semedo ’71, Arthur for Arturo Vidal ’75, Coutinho for Ousmane Dembele ’81.

+Gavan Casey and Murray Kinsella are joined by Bernard Jackman to discuss Izzy Folau’s impending sacking by Australia and all the week’s news on the latest episode of The42 Rugby Weekly:

 Subscribe to our new podcast, The42 Rugby Weekly, here: